A hurricane impact window design option for all tastes

 Casement impact windows are one piece of fixed glass with a crank handle to open the window left or right.
-Casement windows are used to meet egress code when windows in a bedroom are too small (5 sq. ft. or less).
+Casement impact window designs are used to meet egress code when windows in a bedroom are too small (5 sq. ft. or less).
 They are mainly installed in high-end homes that upgrade to casements to allow a clear view with no frame obstructions.
 They are, however, almost twice the price of single hung windows or horizontal rollers.

 Project out impact windows are similar to casement windows.
 Project-out windows are one piece of fixed glass that has a crank and handle to open the window.
 Project out impact windows can also be used to meet egress code, but are mostly used in bathrooms so they can be opened slightly while maintaining privacy.
 Just like casement windows, project out windows are almost twice the price of single hung windows or horizontal rollers.